susmit31/YouTube-CLI/README.md

 # Usage
 `node yt-cli.js $QUERY`

-After enteing this, you'll be presented with the top 24 search results.
+After entering this, you'll be presented with the top 24 search results.
  Just enter the number of the video you want to watch and mention how many times it should be repeated, and you're done.